Witiko/doctoral-thesis/defense.md

 First, I would like to point out that there is a substantial body of work on presentation, content, and semantic math representations, which are referenced in Section 2.2 about math representations.
-Furthermore, Section 2 focuses on the most prominent techniques, which were either used in the state-of-the-art search engines that I list in Chapter 3 or which I encountered in my experiments that I list in chapters 4 through 6.
+Furthermore, Chapter 2 focuses on the most prominent techniques, which were either used in the state-of-the-art search engines that I list in Chapter 3 or which I encountered in my experiments that I list in chapters 4 through 6.
 That is to say that the list